 Objective

 Preventing PFAS contamination of the Deer Creek Springs Critical Aquifer Recharge Area (CARA).
-This local drinking water source supplies clean water to residents of Woodway, Esperance and southern Edmonds.
+This local drinking water source supplies clean water to residents of Edmonds south of 220th St SW, Esperance, and all of Woodway.

 Approach